 Inappropriate items of clothing or jewellery will be removed from the student and can be collected at the end of the school day.
-Repeat breaches of the rules by any student will be communicated to parents and may result in a longer-term confiscation of items.
+Repeat breaches of the rules by any student will be communicated to parents.

-Compulsory uniform items purchased from our uniform supplier should be worn as sold and must not be altered.
 Students not wearing full or correct uniform will be challenged and temporary loan stock issued where possible.
 Should a student refuse the request to change their uniform into an item being loaned from School stock, or refuse to remove any makeup/ or jewellery, this will be addressed as defiance and the student will be sent to the Withdrawal room.